mojotech/pioneer/docs/widget.md

 ### removeClass

-`function removeClass(<className>)`
+`function removeClass({className: name, selector: <selector>})`

 `removeClass` will remove the provided class name from the DOM node of the Widget.
+It takes a hash that can contain an optional selector.
+If you only pass a string to the method and not an object then it will use the string as the class name.
 It returns a promise that will resolve when the class has been removed.

 ### toggleClass

-`function toggleClass(<className>)`
+`function toggleClass({className: name, selector: <selector>})`

 `toggleClass` will toggle the provided class name on the DOM node of the Widget.
+It takes a hash that can contain an optional selector.
+If you only pass a string to the method and not an object then it will use the string as the class name.
 It returns a promise that will resolve when the class has been toggled.

 ## Querying the DOM